 - the default instrument monitoring options (intraday & daily are recommended).

-Specifying these defaults in advance streamlines the setup process for new instruments,especially when importing a long list of symbols.
-For example, if you are principally using Investor/RT to monitor Nasdaq shares (traded on the extended Nasdaq session hours), you could set your defaults as per the above screenshot.
+Specifying these defaults in advance streamlines the setup process for new instruments, especially when importing a long list of symbols.
+For example, if you are primarily using Investor/RT to monitor Nasdaq shares (traded during the extended Nasdaq session hours), you can set your defaults as shown in the above screenshot.

 Then, when you add a new stock by typing its ticker symbol into a quote page (or import a list of ticker symbols from an ASCII text file), Investor/RT will automatically define the new instrument for you with these settings.
-When you bring up the Setup Instruments window, the defaults specified here are the initial settings whenever you are adding a new instrument.
+When you open the Setup Instruments window, the defaults specified here are the initial settings for any new instrument you add.